 The curriculum is designed to prepare students with the knowledge, skills, values, and behaviors necessary for effective performance across a broad spectrum of practice setting.
 Graduates of the program will be prepared to think critically, creatively, logically, and ethically in order to use occupation to provide services as practitioners, managers, entrepreneurs, and leaders.
 To prepare for the challenges that face occupational therapy practitioners in the contemporary world, students are expected to develop the reflective practices needed for professional growth and lifelong learning.

-The occupational therapy curriculum is based on an understanding of occupation, client centered, evidence-based, clinical reasoning, and the ideology underlying the Occupational Therapy Framework: Domains and Process, third edition (AOTA, 2014), which describes the profession's unique focus on, and use of, occupation to enable individuals to participate in lives that hold meaning to them.
-Graduates will develop a broad perspective in the use of occupation to solve problems for various conditions that interfere with the quality of life and individuals, groups, communities, and populations.
+The occupational therapy curriculum is based on an understanding of occupation, client-centered, evidence-based, clinical reasoning, and the constructs underlying the Occupational Therapy Practice Framework: Domains and Process, fourth edition (AOTA, 2020).
+The Occupational Therapy Practice Framework describes the profession’s unique focus on, and use of, occupation to enable individuals to participate in lives that hold meaning to them.
+Graduates will develop a broad perspective in the use of occupation to solve problems for various conditions that interfere with the quality of life for individuals, groups, communities, and populations.

 A distinctive feature of Alvernia’s curriculum design is that it embraces a General Education core and encompasses a holistic view of education that reflects the mission of the University.
 The curriculum strives to create a community of learners that inspires, motivates, and guides students as they strive for excellence in their professional and personal lives.
 Students are encouraged to seek moral integrity, spiritual fullness, and to develop their highest level of competence, compassion, and moral behavior.